ejeej/ImmuneSpace_SDY984/README.md

 <br>

-In this study we analysed transcriptomics data revealed as part of the research conducted by the Human Immunology Project Consortium from patients after vaccination with Zostavax (SDY984 study) using ImmuneSpace database.
-The aim of the study was to compare the gene expression profiles of patients with high and low levels of post-vaccination immunity and to identify early transcriptional markers that can be used to evaluate the quality of the immunity.
+We analysed transcriptomics data from the research conducted by the Human Immunology Project Consortium among volunteers after vaccination with the live attenuated vaccine against Varicella zoster (Zostavax).
+The dataset used for the analysis contained data on 5 thousand genes' expression at 0, 1, 3 and 7 days after vaccination, and indicator for the immune response status according to categorized fold change in antibodies to Zoster from 0 to 30 days (14 high and 14 low responders).

 We used several alternative approaches to identify genes with expression related to the immune response.